Enterprise Management Layer and Multinational Corporations Model Company for SAP S/4HANA

-The SAP Enterprise Management Layer is based on SAP Best Practices.
+The SAP Enterprise Management Layer (EML) is based on SAP Best Practices.
 It will accelerate SAP S/4HANA ERP implementation projects saving time and money.
 (This is the new name for the service formerly called SAP Model Company for Multinational Corporations).
 Why a blog about these SAP Best Practices?
 Because they are an important “foundation” and are positioned by SAP in a majority of our new implementations.
 SAP believe that customers and partners can achieve significant savings using this content to accelerate the start of a project.

 If you are not familiar with SAP Best Practices you should read this blog first.

-SAP provides many SAP Best Practices and some other partners and organisations provide their own “template” solutions for SAP.
+SAP provides SAP Best Practices and some other partners and organizations provide their own “template” solutions for SAP.
 Why is the Enterprise Management Layer unique and why is it your best choice when starting with SAP S/4HANA?
 Here are 10 reasons.

 2 Assemble to Order

 SAP Best Practices are built to work together.
 They are compatible (or inter-operable).
 This allows SAP to assemble them to order.
 You can get a combination of a multi-country baseline solutions in one instance.

-SAP can set up for you very quickly.
+SAP can set up for you very quickly: within 2 weeks.
 This means that your organisation does not need to “activate” SAP Best Practices and up-skill people on how to do this.

 4 See Scope before you Buy

 You can look at detailed documentation of the scope items before you purchase it.
 Just look at the SAP Best Practice scope items in the Best Practice Explorer: https://rapid.sap.com/bp

 5 Choose your Scope

 The content is currently available in 20 system languages.

 7 Intercompany Processes

 8 Parallel Accounting and Currencies

 When you get the content you can select your Group GAAP and two local ledgers for local GAAP.
 This is a common financial requirement in many projects.
 You can also select one group currency and local currencies per country.

 9 Select your Fiscal Year Variant